swcarpentry/training-course/_submissions/round-02/1/2012-10-30-round-2-1-strings-in-python.md

 **What is a string?**

-A string is a datatype in Python used for storing a sequence of characters (e.g. &#8216;hello world&#8217; or &#8216;e equals 2.71&#8230;&#8217; or &#8216;50% of 20% is 10%&#8217;) where a character can be a letter, number, or a variety of other symbols including a space or new line character.
+A string is a datatype in Python used for storing a sequence of characters (e.g. 'hello world' or 'e equals 2.71...' or '50% of 20% is 10%') where a character can be a letter, number, or a variety of other symbols including a space or new line character.

->>> my_str = &#8216;the quick fox jumps over the lazy dog&#8217;
+>>> my_str = 'the quick fox jumps over the lazy dog'
 >>> print my_str
 the quick fox jumps over the lazy dog

-Above, we created a variable called my_str that contains the string, &#8220;the quick fox jumps over the lazy dog.&#8221; The single quote is used to denote the beginning and end of the string.
+Above, we created a variable called my_str that contains the string, "the quick fox jumps over the lazy dog."
+The single quote is used to denote the beginning and end of the string.

 **Indexing**

 It is possible to access an character/element in a string with the notation my\_str[i] where my\_str is the variable name of the string and i is the index of the element.
-The index is a number from 0 to one less than the length of the string where the first element is accessed with 0, the 2nd element with 1, 3rd element with 2, and so on (so don&#8217;t forget to start counting at 0!)
+The index is a number from 0 to one less than the length of the string where the first element is accessed with 0, the 2nd element with 1, 3rd element with 2, and so on (so don't forget to start counting at 0!)
 See the example below:

->>> the_str = &#8220;software carpentry&#8221;
+>>> the_str = "software carpentry"
 >>> print the_str[3]
 t